Publisher: Sega (1984)

 I love the art on old Atari cartridges.
-The labels feature artistic illustrated collages that suggest the game is about ten times more sophisticated that it actually is.
+The labels feature artistic illustrated collages that suggest the game is about ten times more sophisticated than it actually is.
 It's easy to visualize games like Asteroids and Football, but what about Video Chess?
 Atari found a way.
 The picture has chess pieces superimposed over checkerboards, along with some colorful circuits that suggest a mainframe computer (circa 1965).
 There's also a guy reaching for a chess piece, and you know he's smart because he's a balding middle-aged man with a beard (and he's wearing a white buttoned-down shirt

 for Pete's sake!).
 Although it's a technical marvel for its time, Video Chess has not aged well.
 The chess board consumes about half of the screen, and the small pieces look awful.
 The orange pieces are a pixelated mess, and the white ones look like stacks of horizontal lines.
 The interface for moving pieces around is slow and awkward.
 While the CPU is calculating its turn, the screen flashes random colors, instantly sending epileptic players into violent seizures and convulsions.
 Depending on the skill level, the CPU can take anywhere from seconds to hours